-At the time these financial statements were prepared and audited, the District was aware of the following circumstance that could affect its future financial health:
+At the time these financial statements were prepared and audited, the District was aware of the following circumstances that could affect its future financial health:

-• Healthcare premiums are expected to continue to increase in the coming years.
+- Healthcare premiums are expected to continue to increase in the coming years. - The future ownership of watershed lands will come with financial responsibilities that are difficult to calculate.

-This factor was considered in preparing the District's budget for fiscal year 2020-2021.
+These factors were considered in preparing the District's budget for fiscal year 2022-2023.